 I am a working mum.
 When my baby was a few months old, I would breastfeed her directly and also pump out.
 But once my helper spoilt the breast milk kept in the fridge by forgetting to close the freezer.
 My baby smelt the foul smell and decided to reject the bottle forever.
 From then on, the feeding is purely through latching.

 Once you are used to things actually, it is not too bad.
 As the child grows up, the breastfeeding frequency also decreases.

-Go to the next page to know why this Singaporean mum still breastfeeds her six-year-old!
+Why this Singaporean mum still breastfeeds her six-year-old

 I wanted to stop breastfeeding when my baby turned 1, but couldn't bring myself to do it.
 Also when she was a baby she was quite weak, so I felt it was better to breastfeed longer.

 I had finally had a baby after so much of hardship, so I told myself, why not continue breastfeeding?
 I could really feel a strong bond with my baby when I breastfed.
 I also read in books that is best to breastfeed up to 3 years old.